neuropoly/totalspineseg/README.md

     bash totalsegmentator-mri/scripts/get_datasets.sh
     ```

-1. Temporary!!! (untill all labels will be pushed into the repositories): Extract [labels_iso_bids_0524.zip](https://github.com/neuropoly/totalsegmentator-mri/releases/download/labels/labels_iso_bids_0524.zip) and merge the `bids` folder (containing the labels) into `data/bids`.
+1. Temporary!!! (until all labels will be pushed into the repositories): Extract [labels_iso_bids_0524.zip](https://github.com/neuropoly/totalsegmentator-mri/releases/download/labels/labels_iso_bids_0524.zip) and merge the `bids` folder (containing the labels) into `data/bids`.

-1. Prepares datasets in nnUNetv2 structure into `data/nnUnet`:
+1. Prepare datasets in nnUNetv2 structure into `data/nnUnet`:
     ```
     bash totalsegmentator-mri/scripts/prepare_nnunet_datasets.sh
     ```

 1. Train the model:
     ```
-    bash totalsegmentator-mri/scripts/train_nnunet.sh
+    bash totalsegmentator-mri/scripts/train_nnunet.sh [DATASET_ID [FOLD]]
     ```
+   - `DATASET_ID` (optional): Specifies which dataset(s) to train on.
+Can be 101, 102 or 103.
+If omitted, all datasets (101 102 103) will be trained.
+   - `FOLD` (optional): Specifies which fold to use for training.
+Can only be provided if DATASET_ID is specified.

+   By default, this will train all datasets using fold 0.
+You can specify DATASET_ID (101, 102, or 103) and optionally a fold (0 to 5 or `all`).

 ## Inference
-Run the model on a folder containing the images in .nii.gz format, if you didn't train the model you should download models zip from release into `data/nnUNet/exports` (You can run `mkdir -p data/nnUNet/exports` before):
+Run the model.
+If you didn't train the model yourself, you should download models zip from release into `data/nnUNet/exports` (You can run `mkdir -p data/nnUNet/exports` before).
+This will process all .nii.gz files in the INPUT_FOLDER and save the results in the OUTPUT_FOLDER:
 ```
 bash totalsegmentator-mri/scripts/inference_nnunet.sh INPUT_FOLDER OUTPUT_FOLDER
 ```